speleonut/map-n-call/README.md

 The second performs genotyping over multiple samples and classifies variants using VQSR.
 This pipeline is launched using the `GATK4/GATK.GenoRecal_Universal_Launcher_phoenix.sh` script

 ## Pipeline defaults
-If you don't tell them otherwise these scripts will automatically use the following defaults Genome build:  hs38DH
+If you don't tell them otherwise these scripts will automatically use the following defaults:

+Genome build:  hs38DH

 BAM file output location: `/hpcfs/users/${USER}/BWA-GATKHC/${Sample}`